kyma-incubator/hack-showcase/docs/slack-connector/README.md

 ## Overview

-Slack Connector is a component which allows contact from inside of Kyma environment to the Slack API.
+Slack Connector is a component which allows for communication between the Kyma environment and the Slack API.

 ## Installation in Kyma with Helm